Cultivating Connections to Help Communities Thrive: Shining A Spotlight on Youth Mental Health Champions

 All young people deserve to grow into healthy, resilient adults.

 Yet the mental health and well-being of young people in the U.S. is in an alarming state.
 Depression diagnoses among adolescents increased 63 percent between 2013 and 2016.
 Suicide attempts are four times more likely among LGBTQ youth and deaths by suicide are roughly two times higher for black children ages 5-12 compared to their white peers.
 We need solutions!

 With half of all mental disorders beginning by age 14, less-advantaged groups, including youth navigating their gender identity and sexual orientation, communities of color, to those with immigrant and refugee backgrounds, are having a harder time sorting through difficult emotions that result from compounding stress or trauma.

-The National Council is working to change this equation, banding together with passionate people and organizations around the country during a time of crisis.
+The National Council and partners are working to change this equation, banding together with passionate people and organizations around the country during a time of crisis.